Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 V

-V on the left has a line over the top, which means 5,000.
+Larger numbers were indicated by putting a horizontal line overV them, which meant to multiply the number by 1,000.
+Hence the V on the has a line over the top, which means 5,000.
 This usage is no longer current, because the largest numbers usually expressed in the Roman system are dates, as discussed above.

-* adapted from Nova Roma on Roman Numerals under Fair Use.
+* adapted from Nova Roma on Roman Numerals under Fair Use

-Roman to Ariabic Numbers
+Roman Numeral to Arabic Numbers

 I = 1